lowRISC/opentitan/doc/ug/github_notes.md

 Once the reviewers are happy you can "Rebase and Merge" the Pull Request on GitHub, delete the branch there (it offers to do this when you do the merge).
-You can delete the branch in your local repo with:
+You can delete the branch in your local repository with:

 ```console
 $ git checkout master